Development guidelines

 Create a

-branch in the upstream repository based on the tag of the older release (e.g.legacy-support/v0.1
+legacy-support/vX.Ybranch in the upstream repository based on the tag of the older release (e.g.legacy-support/v0.1).Create a pull request to merge the hotfix into the upstream’s

-branch.
+legacy-support/vX.Ybranch.
 Follow the instructions in the PR.

 After merging, follow the instructions in the section “Creating a New Release” starting from 9. to create a new release.